 - Post 16 students are not required to wear uniform but must dress appropriately for school in a casual but smart manner.
-They should remember that: - a) Tracksuits are banned. - b) Wearing hats indoors is forbidden. - c) Hooded clothing may only be worn with the hood up in extreme weather conditions. - d) Wearing football shirts or scarves are not allowed. - e) Inappropriate slogans must not be worn on clothing.
+They should remember that: - a) Wearing hats indoors is not permitted. - Hooded clothing may only be worn with the hood up in extreme weather conditions and not in the building. - Wearing football shirts or scarves is not allowed.

-- f) Jeans and trousers are to be smart and without rips or holes. - g) Outdoor coats must be removed when in the buildings. - h) Shorts are not appropriate for school. - i) Skirts and tops for girls should be of an appropriate style and length. - 2.
+- d) Inappropriate slogans must not be worn on clothing. - e) Jeans and trousers are to be smart and without rips or holes. - f) Outdoor coats must be removed when in the buildings. - g) In warm weather, shorts which are appropriate for a school environment, may be permitted to be worn at the discretion of the Head of 6th Form. - h) Skirts and tops should be of an appropriate style and length.
+Tops should not allow a student's midriff to be seen... - 2.
 Appearance is required to be smart and in line with the main school Years 7 to 11.
-Specifically: - a) Boys' hair should be neat and tidy of uniform length (i.e. without a 'step' or patterns cut in it), not cropped, shaven or dyed.
-Cult or eccentric styles are not permitted. - b) To create a clear distinction between staff and students, boys should be clean shaven.
-Boys who choose for religious reasons to grow a beard may do so if granted permission by the Head Teacher providing that the growth is of stubble length.
+Specifically: - a) a) Hair must be kept clean, neat and tidy in line with our high standards of uniform. - b) Body piercings and tattoos are not acceptable.
+Apart from the ears, no other visible body piercing is allowed, except one small discrete nose stud. - c) C) Headscarves that cover the hair for religious reasons are permitted.
+Following consultation and for reasons of health and safety and teaching and learning interaction face veils are not permitted.

-- c) Girl's hair should be neat and tidy, avoiding outrageous or cult styles or obvious colourings. - Body piercings and tattoos are not acceptable.
-Apart from the ears, no other visible body piercing is allowed; expect one small discrete nose stud. - e) Headscarves that cover the hair for religious reasons are permitted.
-Following consultation and for reasons of health and safety, teaching and learning interaction face veils are not permitted.
+Full details can be found within our Uniform Policy on the school website.